desmodev/desmodev.github.io/_posts/2022-12-01-putting-your-brief-in-order.md

 An editor may request a sample of your thesis in order to better gauge the level of work required.
 This is especially so if your thesis integrates words from a non-Roman language.

 Your supervisor will most likely have requested that your work conform to your university’s style guide.

-In many cases, decisions around footnoting and referencing style are left to the student as long as the style is consistent throughout.
+However, decisions around footnoting and referencing style are often left to the student.
+The important thing is that the style is consistent throughout.

 The role of copy-editing and proofreading has been defined as 'identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions'.<sup>1</sup>